Dodgers advance to World Series after beating Braves 4-3 in NLCS Game 7

-Arlington, TEXAS (KABC) -- The Los Angeles Dodgers are heading to the World Series for the third time in four years after beating the Atlanta Braves in Game 7 of the National League Championship Series.
+Arlington, TEXAS (KABC) -- The Los Angeles Dodgers are heading to the World Series for the third time in four years after beating the Atlanta Braves in Game 7 of the National League Championship Series on Sunday.

-Cody Bellinger hit a home run in the seventh inning to give the Dodgers a 4-3 lead and Los Angeles was able to hold on to the lead.
+Cody Bellinger hit a home in the seventh inning to give the Dodgers a 4-3 lead and Los Angeles was able to hold on with Julio Urias getting the last three Braves batters out in the ninth.

+Bellinger flung his bat off to the side and strutted up the first-base line when he hit the shot to deep right field, giving the Dodgers their first lead of the game.

+After being down 3-1 in the series, L.A. roared back with timely hitting and stellar defensive plays in the following games.
+For the Dodgers, the wins means they will get another shot at winning the World Series after previously winning the pennant in 2017 and 2018 but falling short each time.
+L.A. has not won a World Series since 1988.

 The game was mostly even as the Atlanta Braves would take a lead, only for the Dodgers to tie the match.

-The Braves got out to a 2-0 lead going into the third inning, but Los Angeles tied the game on a two-run hit by Will Smith.
+The Braves got out to a 2-0 lead going into the third inning, but L.A. tied the game on a two-run hit by Will Smith.
 The hit scored Justin Turner and Max Muncy.

 The tie didn't last long.
-Atlanta took the lead in the fourth again on a single to put the Braves up by 1, but more damage was prevented when the Braves hit into a double play.
+Atlanta took the lead in the fourth again on a single to put the Braves up by one run, but more damage was prevented when the Braves hit into a double play.

-The Dodgers' defense was a key part in keeping the team in the game.
-Mookie Betts stole a home run off the bat of Freddie Freeman in the fifth inning.

 Kiké Hernandez delivered a big hit when he tied the game in the sixth on a solo home run.